Devansh-awat/greenbotics/README.md

 - Use a motor driver that can output higher currents, to allow for the use of higher performance motors

-- Integrate the motor driver to the main PCB to make it lighter.

 ## The Steering System

 For our steering mechanism, we needed a design that was precise.
 Like all other aspects of our robot’s design, our first choice was to use a LEGO based mechanism.
 To do that we could have used any encoder based motor (such as a spike prime small motor) as a makeshift servo motor.